RBReif/medizinterminFrontend/README.md

 -   nodejs [official website](https://nodejs.org/en/) - nodejs includes [npm](https://www.npmjs.com/) (node package manager)

+### `npm install`
+Install the necessary dependencies and libraries both on the frontend and the backend.

 ### `npm start`

 Runs the app in the development mode.\